What is social media traction?

 - Build an engaged and interested community who share and recommend your content and output.

-- Don’t just take out advertising in the local paper or generate PR coverage, but USE it on social media to drive more engagement.
+- Don’t just take out advertising in the local paper or generate PR coverage (although that will help, obviously), but USE it on social media to drive more engagement.

 - Use social media marketing correctly so you engage, everything is on point, and it connects all the dots so Google thinks “Aha!
 This is what those kinds of people in that area are looking for when they ask for blah.”
 Ping.